-There's no denying that nail art is fun.
-Cute manis with sprinklings of glitter and hand-drawn flowers are as pretty as a picture, and negative-space nails earn instant cool-girl points, but there's something effortlessly stylish about basic nail colours.
-Reds, nudes and navy blues might seem like obvious choices when you're faced with a rainbow of options at the nail salon, but let's face it: They're classic shades for a reason.
-(And that's because they look good on everyone and are always on trend.)
-We caught up with some nail experts to find out what specific shades of nail polish remain popular year after year, and why certain colours manage to stand the test of time.
+There's no denying that nail art is fun, but there's something effortlessly stylish about basic nail colours.
+Reds, nudes and navy blues might seem like obvious choices when you're faced with a rainbow of options at the nail salon, but let's face it: they're classic shades for a reason.
+Certain colours just look good on everyone and never go out of style—but which ones specifically?
+We caught up with some top nail experts to find out what specific shades of nail polish remain popular year after year, and why certain colours manage to stand the test of time.

 If I was forced to commit to one nail polish shade for the rest of my life (which would be very difficult, as I'm something of a nail polish philanderer), I'd probably opt for red.
 And I'm not alone: "Red nails are one of those all-time classic looks," Townhouse founder Juanita Huber-Millet told me.
 "Like a little black dress or a white shirt with jeans, it's a look that will never go out of fashion and is always a popular request at Townhouse."
 Red doesn't have to mean London bus red either (even though that's my personal favourite).
 Maroons and clarets look beautiful in winter, whilst fiery oranges and rosy red work well in the summer.